Please note: due to COVID-19, our building is temporarily closed to the public. Some of the information below may not

-We have an outside book and media drop box that is accessible 24/7 in our parking lot on the side of the building opposite Roan street.
+We have an outside book and media drop box that is accessible 24/7 in our parking lot on Fairview Avenue.
 Our inside book drop is past the Circulation desk to your left as you enter the building.
 We currently have no remote book drop locations.

 Where is a study room/quiet area?

-Study rooms are available on a first-come, first-serve basis next to the Information desk on the second floor.
+You can find our study rooms, available on a first-come, first-serve basis, next to the Information Desk on the second floor.
 The Tennessee Room is another designated quiet area, also located on the second floor.
-Due to the large number of patrons that visit the library on a daily basis, we cannot guarantee that the library will be silent.
+Because a lot of people visit the library on a daily basis, we can’t guarantee that the library will be silent.

 Where are the newspapers?

-Newspapers are available in the Polly Peterson room on the first floor, to your right as you enter the library.
-Current issues are located on the spinning rack, with the current month’s back issues located under the window seat facing the front of the library.
-For back issues of the Johnson City Press, ask at the Information desk on the second floor.
+You can find newspapers in the Polly Peterson room on the first floor, to your right as you enter the library.
+Current issues are on the spinning rack, and the current month’s back issues located under the window seat facing the front of the library.
+For back issues of the Johnson City Press, ask at the Information Desk on the second floor.